-The Institute typically hosts two concurrent programs per semester.
+The Institute typically hosts two concurrent research programs per semester, and one per summer.
 Programs are selected with a view toward maximizing impact and engagement across the theoretical computer science community, as well as impact on neighboring scientific fields.
-A typical one-semester program is led by a small group of organizers who are recognized experts in their fields, and involves about 60–70 long-term participants (a mix of senior and junior researchers) who spend a month or longer at the Institute.
+A typical program is led by a small group of organizers who are recognized experts in their fields, and involves about 60–70 long-term participants (a mix of senior and junior researchers) who spend a month or longer at the Institute.
 A program usually includes three week-long topical workshops, each of which attracts an additional group of invited speakers and focuses on a different aspect of the program's scientific scope, as well as an initial boot camp designed to put long-term participants on the same page.
 Summer clusters are somewhat smaller in scale than research programs, and are designed to offer a platform for focused research on fast-moving or emerging topics.

 This program will bring together researchers from computer science, physics, chemistry, and mathematics to address current challenges in quantum computing, such as the efficiency of protocols for fault-tolerant quantum computation, scalable proofs of quantumness, demonstrations of quantum advantage, and the development of quantum algorithms.

 This cluster brings together AI, Psychology, and Neuroscience researchers dedicated to discovering the pillars of intelligence.
 The goal is twofold: to understand and model natural forms of intelligence using tools from AI and to build AI grounded in the real world.

 This extended month-long reunion is for long-term participants from the program on the Theoretical Foundations of Computer Systems, held in the spring 2021 semester.

 This program will taxonomize and analyze areas of contemporary machine learning where methods generalize well — meaning they perform eerily well on new inputs, rather than merely performing well on old inputs they were trained on — but for no known mathematical reason.